csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/vignettes/log_likelihood/log_likelihood.md

 playSubareaInput(ms, input=evap, subAreaName, "E")
 ```

-Model variables identifiers are hierarchical, with separators '.' and '|' supported.
-The "dot" notation should now be preferred, as some R functions producing data frames may change the variable names and replace some characters with '.'.
+Model variables identifiers are hierarchical, with separators ‘.’ and
+‘|’ supported.
+The “dot” notation should now be preferred, as some R
+functions producing data frames may change the variable names and
+replace some characters with ‘.’.

 ``` r
 subareaId <- paste0("subarea.", subAreaName)